rowlandseymour/BNP_4_HMSEM/README.md

 ### Single type model
 The single type model assumes all types are equal and the infection rate only depends on a function of the pair of individuals, e.g. pair-wise distance.
 This is implemented in R, so provides a user friendly introduction to the inference algorithm.

+### Culling procedures
+The culling code (implemented in R) simulates outbreaks from the posterior predictive distribution of the single type model and can be used to asses a number of ring-culling strategies.
+The ring culling radius can be specified, as well as the total number of famrs culled per day limited, and times culling starts changed to allow for stochastic take-off.